 Rick has written about cricket for sporting websites including Crikey, The Roar and iSportconnect, and has taken part in media interviews ranging from Australian community radio through to the BBC.
 He operated a website specialising in women’s cricket news, cricketwoman.com, in the early 2000s.
 In 2005 he created the first podcast specialising in cricket, “The Net Sessions”.
 Rick was featured in the 2006 Wisden Almanack report on cricket on the internet.

-Rick is available for paid writing and research work.
-He lives in Sydney on land traditionally owned by the Wangal people of the Eora nation.
-He follows the Sydney Thunder and New South Wales women’s and men’s cricket teams.
+Rick lives in Sydney, Australia on land traditionally owned by the Wangal people of the Eora nation.
+He follows the Sydney Thunder and New South Wales women’s and men’s cricket teams and is a passionate supporter of the worldwide development of the game.

 Much of Rick’s by-lined work for Cricinfo can be seen here.